saden1/hk2-testng/README.md

 }
 ```

 Note that if two test classes are annotated with @HK2("custom") then only one service locator will be created and the tests will share this service locator.

+### Isolated Service Locators

-If you wish to use an isolated service locators per test or for certain tests then you will need to define a unique service locator name:
+If you wish to use an isolated service locators per test or for certain tests then you will need to define a unique service locator name for these test classes:

 ```java